Congress examines price hikes as big businesses make record profits - NewsBreak

 WASHINGTON (NEXSTAR) – A Congressional committee is examining whether big corporations are taking advantage of consumers by hiking prices purely to increase profits.
 This comes as supply chain issues already caused a natural price hike.

-Many of the experts who testified before the Congressional committee agreed that big corporations are artificially inflating prices, which forces consumers to pay record high prices while corporations make record high profits.Get the latest news, sports, weather and events delivered right to your inbox!
+Many of the experts who testified before the Congressional committee agreed that big corporations are artificially inflating prices, which forces consumers to pay record high prices while corporations make record high profits.Florida teacher removed after berating student who didn’t stand for pledge

 Representative Raja Krishnaomorthi (D-IL) explained that “companies raising prices far more than required to offset higher costs.”